akeneo/pim-api-docs/content/apps/using-oauth2.md

 ## Authorization Response

-The user will now have the opportunity to accept your authorization request and grant you the requested scopes.
+The user now has the opportunity to accept your authorization request and grant you the requested scopes.
-When he does so, he is redirected to the callback URL with the following parameters:
+When they end the activation process, they are redirected to the callback URL with the following parameters:

 ```